The last words my Grandpa spoke to me

 The last words he spoke to me had been a warning, like a plea.

-I believe he was talking about my physical heart, my physical health.
+I believe he was talking about my physical health, his physical heart.
 He wanted me to be preventative.
 To not neglect annual physicals and the like.
-But looking back, knowing what I know now - who I know now - I can’t help but wonder.
-The same man whose wife had taken me to VBS and other church functions all those years ago told me not to wait.
+But looking back, knowing what I know now and who I know now, I can’t help but wonder.
+Through the same man whose wife had taken me to VBS, who had delighted in me and I in him all those years ago, came the message not to wait.
 “Go to the doctor.”

 His comments put a healthy fear in me.
 I’d promised I wouldn’t wait and I meant it.
-I didn’t want to die of some unknown or undealt-with disease.
+I didn’t want to die of an unknown, undealt-with disease.

-Full of fear and regret and self-condemnation, I chose to quiet and ignore my conscience one more time and have an abortion.
-I closed my eyes so as not to see the graphic signs held by pro-life advocates while driving up to the clinic.
-I opted out of looking at the ultrasound.
-I knew that what I was doing was wrong, but I hardened my heart.
+Full of fear, regret, and self-condemnation, I kept ignoring and trying to quiet my conscience.
+I knew that certain things I was doing were wrong, but I hardened my heart.
 I was too afraid to do anything else.

-I recall, in that moment, being disturbed by my own callousness.
+One day, I had a sobering moment.
+I made a comment to a friend about one of my poor choices, something that greatly affected another human being.
+I was disturbed by my own callousness.
 Who have I become?
 My conscience was, once again, pricked.
-This is wrong.
+Something is wrong.

 Indeed, that same month, I had an unexpected encounter with Jesus.
-Despite all appearances to the world, I felt ugly, ashamed, afraid, and alone.
+Despite all outside appearances, I felt ugly, ashamed, afraid, and alone.
 Crying alone on the floor in my bedroom is where He met me and showed me grace.
 I was captivated by His kindness.
-Perhaps He might be able to show me the way to heal.
+Perhaps He might be able to heal me.
 I opened up a Precious Moments Bible that’d been given to me by my Nana (a different Grandma) when I was born.
-I decided to attend church, one a friend had brought me to a few years before.
+I decided to attend church, one that a friend had brought me to a few years before.
 And as I sought Jesus, He showed me the truth.

-So, He offered me this cure.
-He offered me a new heart, and a new way.
-It brought me to my knees.
+He offered me a cure that was almost as disturbing to me as my sickness.
+It brings me to my knees even now.
 He offered me His own healthy, beautiful, sinless heart in exchange for my sick, disfigured, sinful heart.
 He offered me His eternal life, in exchange for my condemned life.
 His reward, for my punishment.
 And He made it very clear that there was no other way.
-He had to die, so I could live.
+The Doctor Himself had to die, so I could live.

-Against every impulse, I accepted that the one who I’d hated and rejected and despised all those years, was willing to die for me.
+Against every impulse, I accepted that the one who I’d hated, rejected, and despised all those years, was willing to die for me.
 And when He died, I - my pride, my distrust, my sin - died with Him.

 I was born again.
 I received a new heart, His heart - and a new life, His life.

 And the best part?
-Jesus, my Doctor, my Savior, didn’t stay in the grave.
-He rose from it, in glory and beauty and yes, body!
+He didn’t stay in the grave.
+He rose from it, in glory, beauty, and yes, body!
 What He’d sacrificed out of love for me became mine and remained His at the same time.
 I was freed from my death sentence, my terminal illness, and He was free from death, who could not hold Him.
-And it would not hold me.
+And when the day comes, it will not hold me either because now I’m in Him and He is in me.

 A year or so after my Grandpa left me with his final, heartfelt plea, I was baptized in the name of the Father, the Son and the Holy Spirit.
-I had “gone to the doctor” (who had really come to me first - in my Grandpa’s words even) and accepted help for my sick heart.
+I had met with the Doctor, been diagnosed, and accepted help for my sick heart.
 I still “go to the doctor” now, every day actually.
 I’m that sick, and I’ve come to love Him.
-My healing is, indescribably, both complete and ongoing.
+My healing is somehow both complete and ongoing.

 And what about you?
 How is your heart?
 Have you gone to the doctor?

 No matter how bad it’s gotten, no matter how far we’ve fallen, no matter how ashamed, ugly, or broken we are - if we simply come, simply call, His answer is “Yes.”
-God so loved us, He gave us Jesus - whoever believes and trusts in Him, will not perish, but have eternal life.
+God so loved us, He gave us Jesus - whoever believes and trusts in Him will not perish, but have eternal life.
+Even though we die, we shall live.
+Just like our Doctor.

-I’m grateful for my Grandpa’s final plea, his final gift to me, and I’m grateful to God through Jesus Christ for healing and setting me free.
+I’m grateful for my Grandpa’s final plea, his final gift to me, and I’m grateful to God in Jesus Christ for saving, healing, and setting me free.